Vanarga/pwshExcel/README.md

         The object values are placed beneath the headers on each successive row.

     **.PARAMETER** - Worksheet
-        The parameter Worksheet is the Excel worksheet com object passed to the function.
+        The mandatory parameter Worksheet is the Excel worksheet com object passed to the function.

     **.PARAMETER** - ImputArray
-        The parameter ImputArray is an Array of custom objects.
+        The mandatory parameter ImputArray is an Array of custom objects.

-    **.PARAMETER** - HashtableReturn
-        The switch parameter HashtableReturn with default value False, causes the function to return an array of hashtables instead of an array of objects.

     **.EXAMPLE**
         The example below returns an array of custom objects using the first row as object parameter names and each additional row as object data.
 ```
+        Set-WorksheetData -Worksheet <PS Excel Worksheet COM Object> -InputArray <PS Object Array>

-        PS C:\> Set-WorksheetData $Worksheet
+        PS C:\> Set-WorksheetData -Worksheet $Worksheet -ImputArray $myObjectArray
 ```
 11. **Set-WorksheetName**